googledatastudio/tooling/templates/community-viz/README.md

 npx @google/dscc-gen --project_choice community-viz
 ```

-At the end of the setup flow, you will have a minimal working visualization and
+After running this command (and answering some prompts), you will have a minimal working visualization and
 have set GCS buckets for a dev and prod version.
 Edit `src/index.js` to see changes.

 ### Update your local data